unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 When compiling the model we can define a few very important aspects.
 We will discuss them now in more detail.

 ### Loss function:
-The loss is what the neural network will be optimized on during training, so chosing a suitable loss function is crucial for training neural networks.
+The loss is what the neural network will be optimized on during training, so choosing a suitable loss function is crucial for training neural networks.
-In the given case we want to stimulate that the prodicted values are as close as possible to the true values.
+In the given case we want to stimulate that the predicted values are as close as possible to the true values.
 This is commonly done by using the *mean squared error* (mse) or the *mean absolute error* (mae), both of which should work OK in this case.
-Often, mse is prefered over mae because it "punishes" large prediction errors more severely.
+Often, mse is preferred over mae because it "punishes" large prediction errors more severely.
-In keras this is implemented in the `keras.losses.MeanSquaredError` class (see keras documentation: https://keras.io/api/losses/).
+In Keras this is implemented in the `keras.losses.MeanSquaredError` class (see Keras documentation: https://keras.io/api/losses/).

 ### Optimizer:
 Somewhat coupled to the loss function is the *optimizer* that we want to use.